 [This post may contain affiliate links.
 This means that I may earn a small commission at no extra cost to you if you follow one of my links and end up making a purchase.]

-We are spending more time than ever in our homes.
+Why would you want to learn how to burn sage?
+Well, we are spending more time than ever in our homes.
 And staying positive is more important than ever.

 Want an easy and natural way to cleanse your home’s energy?
 Try burning sage.
 Learn more about why and how to burn sage in this post.